Zivilevs/hex-python-coding/0x00-python-hello_world/README.md

 # Python Hello world

 1. Print "Programming is like building a multilingual puzzle.
-2.
+2. Slicing
+3.